csqiangwen/COMP5331_Group11/README.md

 ## Modification
 - We only modified the file "model_network.py";
 - We replace the LSTM module with the self-attention module;
-- Instead of directly feeding the vector [temporal-embedding+spatial embedding] into the LSTM, we adopt a self-attention module for temporal and spatial embeddings, respectively.
-Then, we add "LayerNorm" layer for nomarlizing the vector [temporal-embedding+spatial embedding].
+- Instead of directly feeding the vector [temporal-embedding + spatial-embedding] into the LSTM, we adopt a self-attention module for temporal and spatial embeddings, respectively.
+Then, we add "LayerNorm" layer for nomarlizing the vector [temporal-embedding + spatial-embedding].

 ## Experiments (2022-11-07)